foo86/dcadec/README.md

 stdin or write to stdout, respectively.

 dcadec comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions; see GNU General Public License version 2 for details.
+This is free software, and you are welcome to redistribute it under certain conditions; see GNU Lesser General Public License version 2.1 for details.
 ```

 Examples